 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-This picture book is a hardcover edition was published by Atheneum Books for Young Readers on January 5, 2010 and has 40 pages.
+This picture book is a hardcover edition that was published by Atheneum Books for Young Readers on January 5, 2010 and has 40 pages.

 Explore it on Goodreads or Amazon.